 With this methodology, in theory nothing is an issue (within the realms of possibility of course); this issue lies in actually doing something.
 If you are unable, or restricted in what you are physically, or mentally able to do this becomes one huge barrier to entry.
 In-fact, this is likely the hardest part of it all, becoming able to construct and work on completing goals.
 While this is still a goal in itself, it's more of a special case due to the sheer number of unknown intermediary goals.

 I don't currently have an answer to this issue, I'm sure it can be solved using the methodology, maybe I don't want to fix it?
-I will write a follow-up post when I have past this point.
+I will write a follow-up when I have passed this point.